 Business rates devolution won’t help say British business groups

-Home News Business rates devolution won’t help say British business groups
+Home Blogs and News Business rates devolution won’t help say British business groups

 Numerous British business groups have been delivering warnings to the Government regarding the recently proposed business rates changes.

 As we discussed in a recent blog, George Osborne has unveiled a radical new business rates plan that allows councils to have full control over rates in their area.

 Some have interpreted these latest developments as a sign that the Government may turn to devolution plans as a way to avoid the long-awaited business rates review.
 Needless to say, the outlook is very disappointing for those who were hoping for a radical evaluation of the system.